 In case anyone claims I exaggerate or indulge in too much self-pity: I recall patients in a support group comparing their mould illness with other ailments they had endured.
 For a soldier wounded with broken bones and burns over two-thirds of his body?
 Mould was worse.
 Lung cancer with part of their lung removed plus over a metre of their bowel and a major tachycardia event during the operation?
 Mould was worse.
 Scalp ripped off, five fractures in their spine, and severe vertigo for two years following a car crash?
 Mould still won.
-Traumatic brain injury, skull fracture, and brain haemorrhage?
+Traumatic brain injury, skull fracture, and even a brain haemorrhage?
 That was described as desirable compared to the thought of enduring CIRS again.

 Few friends will ever—could ever—understand this journey fully, although some will eventually be surprised to realise their own struggles are related.
 And that just making my peace with the price I’ve paid in every aspect of my life has been as herculean an ordeal as the illness itself.

 Moreover, Australia’s National Health and Medical Research Council recently published a consultation paper on biotoxin-related illnesses and pointed out there is a “growing body of evidence in this area.”
 The past decade of studies keeps showing that we are not crazy to be talking about chronic fatigue, headaches, fibromyalgia-like pain, vision problems, gastrointestinal tract issues, along with severe cognitive symptoms, and that one in every ten Australians occupies unhealthy housing likely to adversely impact their health.
 It is a hidden epidemic and one this country cannot even uncover right now, because we lack any pathologies that can accurately test all of the necessary biomarkers.
 Perhaps most frightening of all are the preliminary studies concerning the detrimental effects on the development of children.